HotelASP/RT/README.md

 - `--syn` and `--udp` switch to Scapy-backed TCP SYN or UDP probing modes (root required).
 - `--rate`, `--concurrency`, `--timeout`, `--retries`, and `--retry-backoff` control performance and resilience.
 - `--fast` activates an aggressive profile that automatically tunes timeouts, concurrency, and mode selection for speed.
+- `--mode1` switches to a sequential, blocking TCP connect loop that favours determinism over speed.
 - `--batch`, `--batch-battery`, and `--web-dir` activate the specialized workflows described in the examples below.

 For quick experiments, you can export environment variables once (for example, `export PORTSCAN_HOST=scanme.nmap.org`) and then run `python3 smrib.py` repeatedly without retyping the host.